lilika29/My-Extraordinary-Websitess/README.md

 # My-Extraordinary-Websitess
-or create a new repository on the command line:
+Create a new repository on the command line:

 git init